 Property Seizure-Sheriffs and Executions

 Once we win the case and receive the execution (appropriately name) from the court, we can direct the Sheriff to seize all or some of the debtor’s assets.
-Subject to existing liens, the Sheriff will sell the debtor’s belongings with the net proceeds paid to you!
+Subject to existing liens and statutory exemptions, the Sheriff will sell the debtor’s belongings with the net proceeds paid to you!
 Although this power is subject to certain statutory exemptions, the right to seize and sell is an important weapon in our collection arsenal.

 Call (508) 620-6900, email us at email@example.com or submit the form on the right to collect outstanding judgments throughout Massachusetts including Boston, Cambridge, Dedham, Salem and Brockton.